A massive composite fermion from the three electron-like leptons in the bound state in the continuum: Discussion and Conclusion

 and the other channel:

-For the reaction \eqref{44} there is no fundamental width in the $2\gamma$ angular correlation spectrum.
-The singlet pair of the free particles with the center of mass at rest is, with the greatest probability, converted into two photons, which, due to the momentum conservation, should be emitted at the angle of 180$^{0}$ to each other.
-That is, the $2\gamma$ correlation spectrum must be $\propto \delta(\theta-\pi)$, $\theta$ is the angle between the photons momenta.
-Of course, this has never been observed.
+For the reaction \eqref{38} there is no fundamental width in the $2\gamma$ angular correlation spectrum.
+For the singlet pair of the free particles with the center of mass at rest, the $2\gamma$ correlation spectrum must be $\propto \delta(\theta-\pi)$, $\theta$ is the angle between the photons momenta.
+An important circumstance is that such the correlation spectrum has never been observed.
+In all experiments known to us the angle $\theta \neq \pi$ and $\pi-\theta>>0.2$mrad.
+It means that the presence of the third particle on the right side of the reaction \eqref{38} is not excluded, and the reaction \eqref{41} is possible.
 Apparently, the first observations of the annihilation of electron–positron pairs were published in \cite{Thi,Thb,Jol,Kle,Ali}.
 The first detailed experimental measurements of the $2\gamma$ angular correlation spectrum were carried out in \cite{Mon}.
 These authors showed that the two quanta emitted in opposite directions within one degree.
 Then, many works were appeared in which the annihilation of positrons in condensed and gaseous matters was studied \cite{Deb,Dum,Mul,Pag,Lan,Hei,Pus,Gri}.
 In these experiments on the low-energy positron annihilation the center of mass of annihilating pairs is usually in motion with respect to an observer.
 Then the angle between the photon directions departs from 180$^{0}$ by an amount of the order of $v_{cm}/c$, where $v_{cm}$ is the velocity of light.
 Hence, the annihilation angular correlation spectra of the $2\gamma$ radiation are characterized by finite widths as well.
 Moreover, the published widths of $2\gamma$ angular correlation spectrum are significantly larger 0.2 mrad.
-So, in metals, the characteristic values of these widths are approximately equal to 4 mrad \cite{Stu}.
-After that, having no doubt that in the nonrelativistic case the conventional annihilation occurs, experiments began to be carried out with colliding beams of electrons and positrons with the particle energies of hundreds of keV and higher.
+So, in metals, the characteristic values of these widths are approximately equal to 4$\div$10 mrad \cite{Stu}.
+After that, having no doubt that in the non-relativistic case the conventional annihilation occurs, experiments began to be carried out with colliding beams of electrons and positrons with the particle energies of hundreds of keV and higher.
 If the $2\gamma$ spectra would be measured, then the spectral widths would be significantly larger compared to the fundamental width.
 The reason for this is the experimental energy-direction distributions of the particles in the beams.
-Thus, in the well-known experiments on the electron-positron reaction it is not possible to distinguish the reaction \eqref{47} from the conventional annihilation \eqref{44}.
-Possibly, the conventional annihilation takes place, but experimental evidence that the reaction products are only two particles but definitely not three particles, was not obtained up to now.
-Then we conclude that our treatment of the muon as the composite fermion formed by three charged electron-like leptons that are in BIC with the mass equal to 207 electron masses, does not contradict the well-known results.
+Thus, in the well-known experiments on the electron-positron reaction it is not possible to distinguish the reaction \eqref{41} from the conventional annihilation \eqref{38}.
+Possibly, the conventional annihilation takes place, but experimental evidence that the reaction products for the singlet electron-positron pairs are only two particles but definitely not three particles, was not obtained up to now.
+Although, as estimated in \cite{Aga}, there was an experimental setup \cite{Lyn}, in which a beam of non-relativistic positrons was created with parameters sufficient to answer the question which of the reactions actually takes place.
+Thus we conclude that our treatment of the muon as the composite fermion formed by three charged electron-like leptons that are in BIC with the mass equal to 207 electron masses, does not contradict the well-known results. \begin{appendices}